Introduction

 -

-Maintain transparent documentation: Generate and update privacy notices that clearly communicate to users where their data is being transferred.
+Maintain transparent documentation: Generate and update privacy notices that clearly communicate to users where their data is being transferred, aligning with the seven core principles at the heart of GDPR compliance.

 -